kubakrzep9/BCI-and-Robotics-Arm/_Photos/GUI/MainMenu/MoveMenu/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/44120038/63559423-0cbad000-c517-11e9-8bf6-58725a560263.png">
   <br>
   Move Angles Screen.
 The user may enter the angle measures for the servo they would like to move.
 By clicking "submit", the servos move to the user input angle measures.
+The current servo angle measures are also displayed.
 </p>